RedonAlla/RA.Utilities/Api/RA.Utilities.OpenApi/README.md

 // Add services to the container. builder.Services.AddEndpointsApiExplorer();

-// (Optional) Configure settings from appsettings.json for the transformers. builder.Services.Configure<OpenApiInfoSettings>(builder.Configuration.GetSection(OpenApiInfoSettings.AppSettingsKey));
+// 1.
+(Optional) Configure settings from appsettings.json for the transformers. builder.Services.Configure<OpenApiInfoSettings>(builder.Configuration.GetSection(OpenApiInfoSettings.AppSettingsKey));
 builder.Services.Configure<HeadersParameterSettings>(builder.Configuration.GetSection(HeadersParameterSettings.AppSettingsKey));

-// 1.
-Add the OpenApi services and register the default transformers. builder.Services.AddOpenApi()
+// 2.
+Add OpenAPI services.
+// Use AddSwaggerGen() for controller-based APIs or more advanced scenarios. builder.Services.AddOpenApi()
     .AddDefaultsDocumentTransformer();

-// 2.
-Register any additional transformers.
+// 3.
+Register additional document transformers individually. builder.Services.AddOpenApiDocumentTransformer<ResponsesDocumentTransformer>();

-builder.Services.AddOpenApiDocumentTransformer<ResponsesDocumentTransformer>();
+// 4.
+Register operation transformers for more granular control. builder.Services.AddOpenApiOperationTransformer<DefaultResponsesOperationTransformer>();

+// 5.
+If using Swashbuckle (AddSwaggerGen), you can add schema filters.
+// This is shown for completeness.
+AddSwaggerGen() is needed for this to work. builder.Services.AddSwaggerGen(options =>
+{
+    options.SchemaFilter<PolymorphismSchemaFilter>();
+});

 var app = builder.Build();